bbird81/Netbox-ipscanner/README.md

 ip scan script for populating IPAM module in Netbox

 # Usage
-1.
-add required modules (ipcalc and networkscan) in netbox environment by adding them in local_requirements.txt, something like:
+1. Add required modules (ipcalc and networkscan) in netbox environment by adding them in local_requirements.txt, something like:
 ```
 sudo sh -c "echo 'ipcalc' >> /opt/netbox/local_requirements.txt"
 sudo sh -c "echo 'networkscan' >> /opt/netbox/local_requirements.txt"
 sudo /opt/netbox/upgrade.sh
 sudo systemctl restart netbox netbox-rq
 ```
-2.
-Copy the script in netbox script directory (usually /opt/netbox/netbox/scripts/).
+2. Copy the script in netbox script directory (usually /opt/netbox/netbox/scripts/).

-3.
-Create a token in Netbox webgui and copy/paste it in variable TOKEN at line #4, so the script can write the DB using netbox API.
+3. Create a token in Netbox webgui and copy/paste it in variable TOKEN at line #4, so the script can write the DB using netbox API.

-4.
-Replace 'https://your.netbox.address' with your server address @line 27.
+4. Replace 'https://your.netbox.address' with your server address @line 27.

 That's all, you are ready to go :)